Ingrid Lieten

 Ingrid Lieten (born 20 April 1964, Hasselt) is a Flemish politician and former Minister for Innovation, Public Investment, Media and Poverty Reduction in the Flemish Government for the Socialist Party – Different.

 She studied jurisprudence at the VUB and became a lawyer at the bar association of Brussels and Hasselt.
 A couple of years later, she obtained a master's degree in Industrial Location and Development.

 On 1 January 2002, Lieten became CEO of De Lijn, de Flemish national bus company.
 She left the company in 2009.
-On 13 July 2009 Lieten was appointed Minister for Innovation, Public Investment, Media and Poverty Reduction in the Flemish Government by her party, the Socialist Party – Different (sp-a).
-Lieten was also Flemish vice-premier, together with N-VA politician Geert Bourgeois.
+On 13 July 2009, Lieten was appointed Minister for Innovation, Public Investment, Media and Poverty Reduction in the Flemish Government by her party, the Socialist Party – Different (sp-a).
+Lieten was also the Flemish vice-premier, alongside N-VA politician Geert Bourgeois.

 In February 2011, Lieten caused a stir in the Flemish Government, after she called her fellow ministers "insensitive caricatures made of Teflon and concrete" in a leaked email.